Five Case Studies Showcase the Importance of Cable Management

 MacDiarmid: The technological basis for many innovations has already been developed, but they are not easy to implement without a platform like FNT’s.
 Traditionally, companies put people in charge of finding and solving problems, but that is neither efficient nor fast.

 With our solutions you can automate processes from planning through execution, resulting in skilled workers receiving a detailed work order that includes a precise set of actions to execute.
-Also important, the network inventory documentation is automatically updated when planned changes are completed.
+Also important, the IT documentation is automatically updated when planned changes are completed.
 This is critical to ensure future changes are based on current and accurate data.

 What are the main advantages?